home-assistant/home-assistant.io/source/_integrations/homekit.markdown

 ### Multiple HomeKit instances

 If you create a HomeKit integration via the UI (i.e., **Settings** > **Devices & services**), it must be configured via the UI **only**.
-While the UI only offers limited configuration options at the moment, any attempt to configure a HomeKit instance created in the UI via the {% term "`configuration.yaml`" %} file will result in another instance of HomeKit running on a different port.
+While the UI currently offers limited configuration options, any attempt to configure a HomeKit instance created in the UI via the {% term "`configuration.yaml`" %} file will result in another instance of HomeKit running on a different port.

 It is recommended to only edit a HomeKit instance in the UI that was created in the UI, and likewise, only edit a HomeKit instance in YAML that was created in YAML.